 6: Through Snap Package Manager

-The last method for installing Node.js on Debian is using the Snap package manager by executing:
+The last method to install Node.js on Debian is using the Snap package manager by executing:

 sudo snap install node --channel=22/stable --classic